secretstartups/handbook/quality/merge-request-triage/index.html.md

 A merge request is considered completely triaged when it has:

-- a reviewer assigned by the [Code Contributor Program](/handbook/marketing/community-relations/code-contributor-program/) Manager.
+- a reviewer assigned by a member of the [GitLab Website Community Team](https://gitlab.com/gitlab-com-community).
 - been reviewed by a reviewer.

 Typically, the reviewer is the [code owner](https://docs.gitlab.com/ee/user/project/code_owners.html) of the page the merge request is updated.
 If there is no code owner assigned, the triager will reach out to the relevant team the page belongs to identify a reviewer.